Herb-Wright/weekly_updates/2025-10-24/index.md

 ![](./sample_multi_tumbler1.gif){width=32%}
 ![](./sample_multi_tape1.gif){width=32%}

+I think Amodal3R is decent at producing meshes, but it is certainly not perfect, as it totally failed with my tumbler.
+However, I think that it can be *good enough* for the purposes of this project—it also motivates still including the observed points as supervision during the optimization-based reconstruction in my proposed full method pipeline (see picture in next subsection).

-My segmentation pipeline is basically Grounded SAM, but with newer models.
+**Segmentation pipeline:** My segmentation pipeline is basically Grounded SAM, but with newer models.
 I take MM-Grounding-DINO [@zhao2024open] and feed the outputs into SAM2 [@ravi2024sam].
 I use the prompt, "object that can be picked up with one hand".
 The whole segmentation process takes <1s complete.
 The scene I gave it was not a particularly difficult one, but I found the performance to be pretty good.

 In total I have the following working: